 "Communication is critical - communication with your TAs is always important, but it's particularly so when you move to online teaching.
-You won't have the opportunity to 'run into' your TA in the hall and have a quick chat about your course.
 Frequent, consistent, and intentional communication with your TAs will help set you, them, and your students up for success.
 If applicable consider scheduling a bi-weekly check-ins with your TAs, perhaps through a short online meeting or emails." - Online Teaching Program, module 8.9